StephanLuis/input-duration/README.md

 <!-- [![Safari Screen Shot][safari-screenshot]](https://example.com) -->

-<h3> On the left you can see ChronlyHMS comes to the rescue! </h3>
+<h3> Bob is rescued with ChronlyHMS! </h3>

-The objective is to provide a minimised vanilla javascript plugin that reproduces the behaviour of the input type=time on Chrome.
+The objective is a minimised vanilla javascript plugin that reproduces the behaviour of the input type=time on Chrome.
 This way at least two of the major browsers are supported.

 <i>Does this loose any functionality?</i>  No!  document.querySelector('#bob').value  has a getter and setter!
 So values can be set and retrieved by ID.

-There are a few plugins (links), but still most relable is multi input (links).
+There are a few plugins (links to come), but I couldn't get them to work as 'time only' or 'time unit' inputs.
+The controls with the plugin still treated time as a date (ex 24hr max).
+Still it seems in 2022 the most relable is multi input (more links to come ), the best example is the Google countdown timer.
 And that's wrong because time is a basic unit that should be separate from calendar complexities.
-Why isn't there an input control for it implemented across browsers??
-I needed one so coded ChronlyHMS in javascript.
+That got me thinking, why isn't there an input control for it implemented across browsers??
+I needed one so coded ChronlyHMS.

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+* Time is a unit of hours minutes and seconds (and millisecs) and needn't be associated with date
+* The date association breaks UX and is varied with browser implementation
+* I found no other crossbrowser solution
+* I thought this would be a great open source project
+* There is no need to continue modifying number inputs for time

+Of course, this is functional and in it's infancy.
+With some contribution this is a project that can inspire change to the HTML spec.

 feel free to vote for WhatWG inclusion of a into the HTML spec! (link comming soon)